JanayLS/Escape-WECIB/README.md

 ![image](https://github.com/user-attachments/assets/79410d63-6c8e-4432-9686-6a42f3d19fea)

- <strong>Meet Ms.Kween<strong><br>
+## Meet Ms.Kween
  -------------------------------
-Your goal is to survive english class despite Ms.Kween's vicious attacks.
-Select a sprite and weapon.
-You can choose from 3 different attacks or you can defend.
-Defeat Ms.Kween and her hurtful words to survive one period of english class!
+Brace yourself for the ultimate classroom showdown!

+Your mission: survive the brutal gauntlet of English class as Ms. Kween unleashes her relentless barrage of hurtful words and impossible timed essays.
+Select a sprite and arm yourself with a legendary weapon.
+Wield your weapon to unleash one of 3 epic attacks, or play it safe and defend against Ms. Kween’s verbal strikes.
+Stay sharp, stay strong, and take down Ms. Kween to conquer a full period of English chaos!

+Note: Make sure your sound is on!

+Game created by: Janay Snell

 _______________________________________________________________________________________________
 ## Good luck with Ms. Moose